CaltechOpticalObservatories/libby/README.md

 # Libby
-Libby: a tiny messaging library which uses bamboo with a ZMQ transport
+Libby: a tiny messaging library which uses Bamboo with pluggable transports (ZMQ or RabbitMQ)

 ## Installation